Suez Stadium

 The Suez Stadium is a multi-purpose stadium located in Suez, Egypt.
-It is used mostly for football and serves as the home stadium of Asmant El-Suweis and Petrojet SC.
+It is used mostly for football and serves as the home stadium of [Montakhab Elsuees] the main soccer team of the city and also Asmant El-Suweis and Petrojet SC.
 The stadium has a capacity of 27,000 people.
 It opened in 1990.

 2019 Africa Cup of Nations

 The stadium was one of the venues for the 2019 Africa Cup of Nations.
 The following eight games were played at the stadium during the competition: